orientechnologies/orientdb-docs/Unix-Service.md

 #### Manual install

-For Mac OS X, create an alias to OrientDB system daemon script and the console.
+For Mac OS X, create an alias to the OrientDB system daemon script and the console.

 ```sh
 $ alias orientdb-server=/path/to/$ORIENTDB_HOME/bin/orientdb.sh